akomar812/craps/README.md

 ### dice
 Show possible dice rolls, chance of occurring and ways of occurring

+### status
+Shows the current state of the game

+### bank (action) (amount)
+Actions are `withdraw`/`deposit`.
+The bank is used to add/remove money from the table to be stored in user's personal bot.
+Running the bank cmd with no action/amount reports back status information like player deposits, high scores, etc...

 ### join
 Joins an active craps game or starts one if none is available